alexnjh/epsilon/short_job_scheduler/README.md

             fieldPath: metadata.name

 <br>
-RECEIVE_QUEUE indicates the queue the scheduler is going to be listening to for new pods send by the coordinator service.
+<b>RECEIVE_QUEUE<b> indicates the queue the scheduler is going to be listening to for new pods send by the coordinator service.
 <br>
-RETRY_QUEUE indicates the queue the scheduler is going to send failed pods to.
+<b>RETRY_QUEUE<b> indicates the queue the scheduler is going to send failed pods to.

 ---